aditya-uw/fundamentals/boat_tutorials/env_setup/local_03_create_env.md

 Check out Project [Jupyter](https://jupyter.org/) to understand the Jupyter ecosystem!
 :::

-Let's now launch the JupyterLab:
+Let's now launch the JupyterLab by running below in the terminal:
 ```shell
 $ jupyter lab
 ```